 1 / 3

-This highly contextualised residential-led block is a unique addition to London’s creative heartland, and part of an innovative development from Peabody and Hill.
+Shortlisted for a 2019 RIBA Award and 2020 Grand Prix winner in the Evening Standard New Homes Awards, Fish Island Village features Lanterna as its showpiece.
+Celebrating the creativity of Hackney Wick, Lanterna is a highly contextualised residential block, part of an innovative development from Peabody and Hill.
 Our design won a competition mandated by the London Legacy Development Corporation to unlock the potential of an important waterside location next to the Queen Elizabeth Olympic Park.
 The design for a freestanding block comprising 16 apartments and ground floor café-bar-restaurant is laid out in this exemplary Design and Access Statement.

 Activated on all four sides, Lanterna’s gritty, urban look locates it firmly on Fish Island – a former industrial district just south of Hackney Wick.
 Charisma and drama define Lanterna’s striking proportions and active elevations, which are scored all over with a herringbone pattern.
 The distinctive elevations befit a building inspired equally by Fish Island’s industrial past and its present as home to one of Europe’s biggest creative communities.